chadhs/dotfiles/README.md

 for now check out the deploy.sh script and the various files; i promise it's not too exciting. ^_^

+### lang version philosophy

+run the lastest stable version via homebrew as a base version.  if you need a specific version for development use a version manager or docker.

+#### current exception

+- postgres
+- java

 ### fun options

 create a `~/.box-name` to override the host name that is used for display purposes in zsh